sarkahn/bevy_ascii_terminal/README.md

 ## Changing Fonts

-If you want to change fonts, you should [find a new cp437 texture atlas online](https://dwarffortresswiki.org/Tileset_repository) or make one yourself, then put it into the assets/textures folder.
-To load your new font you just need to modify the `TerminalFont` component attached to the terminal:
+The terminal comes with several fonts built in, or you could [fine one online](https://dwarffortresswiki.org/Tileset_repository) or make one yourself.
+If you add a font you must put it in the "assets/textures" folder.
+To load a font you just need to modify the `TerminalFont` component attached to the terminal:

 ```rust
 fn change_font(
     keys: Res<Input<KeyCode>>,